The upcoming Lexus LF-LC performance coupé has been spotted testing for the first time ahead of its anticipated launch in 2016.

 The new model will assume the mantle of halo car from the £350,000, V10-powered LFA, albeit in a "more affordable way," according to Uyttenhoven.

 “The LFA was an incredible project; it showed what we could do and it brought all sorts of positives to Lexus.
 One of our key priorities is to make Lexus a more emotional brand, and the appeal of this kind of car in the range is clear to us," he said.

 Separately, sister firm Toyota is reportedly developing a significantly cheaper hybrid sports car with BMW.
 It has already been previewed as the two-seat Toyota FT-1, which was designed by the same US-based Calty design studio as the LF-LC concept.

-“The production LF-LC will not be huge volume [car] for Lexus, but it will bring huge emotion,” said Uyttenhoven.
-“Every year there will be a new model for Lexus, either a volume car like the NX or a model to boost brand image [like the LF-LC].”
+The cars are part of a strategy to produce a new Lexus model each year, said Uyttenhoven: “Every year there will be a new model for Lexus; either a volume car like the NX or a model to boost brand image [like the LF-LC].”